fstaig1/wordle-ripoff/README.md

 ***

-## run main.py to run the CLI version
+## run main.py in vscode or you wont beable to see anything
-gui coming maybe in a year who knows. html sucks
+ill make a gui one day